16 Day Discover Australia with Tasmania Exploration

 Discovery Tours itineraries may contain suggestions for activities for your leisure time; these suggestions do not constitute a recommendation nor an endorsement of any specific service provider and the decision to participate in any such activities should be made independently.

-This deluxe hotel overlooks the Cairns Esplanade.Hotel Details
+This deluxe hotel is located in Cairns, overlooking the Cairns Esplanade.Hotel Details

 This superior first class hotel is situated in the Ayers Rock Resort.Hotel Details